 Four weeks later, the diocese wrote back, saying that these issues were, “not of weighty and material importance to the ministry of the church,” and declining to get involved.
-That’s right—the Episcopal Diocese of Virginia has no issue with bullying, workplace harassment, or church funds going AWOL.
+That’s right—the Episcopal Diocese of Virginia has no issue with bullying, retaliation, workplace harassment, or church funds going AWOL.
 And while the church may caterwaul in court about its canons and their effect on dissidents seeking to leave the church, it sees no need to follow its own canons.

 Shortly afterwards, I received an email from Bob Malm telling me to find a new church.
 Days later, I learned that Bob had instructed church staff, clergy and volunteers to shun us by excluding us from the life of the church.
 Subsequently, Bob acknowledged that he did this in retaliation for my complaint.